Japan–Singapore relations: Colonial era

 However, even with these changes in their official status, the community itself remained prostitution-based.
 Prostitutes were the vanguard of what one pair of scholars describes as the "karayuki-led economic advance into Southeast Asia".
 It was specifically seen by the authorities as a way to develop a Japanese economic base in the region; profits extracted from the prostitution trade were used to accumulate capital and diversify Japanese economic interests.
 The prostitutes served as both creditors and customers to other Japanese: they loaned out their earnings to other Japanese residents trying to start businesses, and patronised Japanese tailors, doctors, and grocery stores.
-By the time of the Russo-Japanese War, the number of Japanese prostitutes in Singapore may have been as large as 700.
-They were concentrated around Middle Road).
+By the time of the Russo-Japanese War, the number of Japanese prostitutes in Singapore may have been as large as 700 and were concentrated around Middle Road.
 However, with Southeast Asia cut off from European imports due to World War I, Japanese products began making inroads as replacements, triggering the shift towards retailing and trade as the economic basis of the Japanese community.

 Singapore abolished licensed Japanese prostitution in 1921.
 This was part of a larger governmental plan to entirely end legalised prostitution throughout the peninsula.
 In spite of the ban, many attempted to continue their profession clandestinely; however, both the Singaporean and Japanese governments made efforts to clamp down on the trade.
 By 1927, there remained roughly 126 independent Japanese prostitutes.
 Most eventually left Singapore or moved on to other trades.
 Their departure coincided with a significant shift in the composition of the Japanese population there: the businesses they patronised, such as tailors and hairdressers, run largely by Japanese men, also shut their doors, and their proprietors left as well, to be replaced by salaried employees working in Japanese trading firms.
 Only 14 Japanese men worked in such professions in 1914, but by 1921 there were 1,478.
 The shift would continue in the following decade: in 1919, 38.5% of Japanese in Singapore were commodity merchants and 28.0% company and bank employees, but by 1927, these proportions had shifted sharply, to 9.7% merchants and 62.9% employees.

 The Japanese population would peak in 1929 and then decline until 1933, as a result of the world-wide Great Depression.
 However, it would recover somewhat after that, aided by devaluation of the yen and the consequent increase in competitiveness of Japanese products in Southeast Asian markets.
 Even as other Japanese businesses suffered declines, the number of fishermen grew, from a small base of about 200 individuals in 1920 to a peak of 1,752 in 1936, accounting for between one-quarter and one-third of the resident Japanese population throughout the 1930s.